How to start a branded podcast

-Starting a podcast for a business is one of the best ways I've found for earning trust with potential customers, developing a reputation in an industry, and fostering better communication with my team.
+Starting a podcast for a business is one of the best ways to earn the trust of potential customers, develop a positive reputation in your category, differentiate yourself in an industry, and foster better communication with your team.

 My business partner and I started a podcast in 2018.
-Since then, the podcast has brought us customers, frequently generates word-of-mouth for our company, has helped us find employees, and has helped us make industry connections that ended up being incredibly valuable.
-And best of all, it's helped us discuss real business issues, as a company, in a transparent way.
+Since then, the podcast has brought us customers, frequently generated word-of-mouth for our company, helped us find employees, and helped us make valuable industry connections.

-How to start a podcast for your business in 2022
+How to start a podcast for your business this year

-The problem with most branded podcasts?
+What is the problem with most branded podcasts?
 They're boring.
 Listeners want to be entertained, inspired, and educated.
-If you want to create audio that people listen to, you have to make it compelling!
+To create audio that people listen to, you must make it compelling!

 Podcasting 101: how a professional podcast gets made

-First, you'll need to understand the basics of recording, editing, and publishing a podcast.
+First, you'll need to understand the basics of recording, editing, and podcast publishing.

 Additionally, you can read this guide, which covers recording equipment, editing software, and podcast hosting.